-Kid appropriate?
+Child appropriate?
 Lou Lou would do best in a home without children.
 He is a very shy and sensitive boy and just does better with adults.

 Other dog appropriate?
 Yes!!
 Lou loves other dogs and loves playing.
 He plays a bit rough and tumble but if another dog is ok with that, he will be great.
 He really shines when he's around other dogs.
+He has several foster siblings who he plays with and he's done really well with all of them.
+He's only been around one small dog, a 7 lb. chiweenie puppy, but he did very well with so it appears he likes both big and small dogs.
+We think other dogs give him confidence which is something he needs.

 Cat appropriate?
 No kitties for Lou.

 What is his play style?
 He loves to run around and do zoomies.
 He can be a bit rough at times and needs to be reminded not to jump or snatch toys from you.
 He respects verbal corrections to calm down when given.
+He is fun to play with though and will mind his manners when reminded to do so!

 Does he like toys?
 He enjoys playing with stuffy toys and balls but he prefers people to toys.